July 19, 2021

 You see, in the 1690s a German dulcimer player named Pantaleon Hebenstreit decided he wanted to combine elements of the harpsichord and the hammered dulcimer.
 The harpsichord, though full of wonderful tone and range, does not have the same ability as the dulcimer to strike the strings at varying degrees of softness or loudness.
 Its strings are plucked when the keys are depressed, so it is unable to make this volume distinction.

 So, Hebenstreit built a dulcimer that was over nine feet long, boasting a whopping 200 strings!
 Wow!
+The instrument was named pantaleon after its inventor.

 These days you will see the term pianoforte shortened simply to “piano.”
 The piano is still a much-beloved instrument to this day thanks to the existence of its ancestor, the hammered dulcimer.